 RIPLEY: “Never mind, let’s get out of here.”

 And this, it seems, is when the Torrens finally arrives at Sevastopol.
 The developers apparently wanted you to get to the station much more quickly in the final game.
 The Solace sequence does feel slightly unnecessary.
 I can understand why it was cut.
-There’s a lot more unused story in Filer’s (opens in new tab), from the very beginning to the end of the game, so it’s worth reading if you’re a fan of the game or you want more insight into how it was written.
+There’s a lot more unused story in Filer’s script dump, from the very beginning to the end of the game, so it’s worth reading if you’re a fan of the game or you want more insight into how it was written.